Poundland sales pass 1 billion pound mark for first time

-LONDON Poundland PLND.L, Europe's largest single-price discount retailer, said it expected to meet full-year profit expectations as a rise in fourth quarter sales took annual revenue over the 1 billion pound mark for the first time.
+LONDON, April 14 Poundland, Europe's largest single-price discount retailer, said it expected to meet full-year profit expectations as a rise in fourth quarter sales took annual revenue over the 1 billion pound ($1.5 billion) mark for the first time.

 Poundland, which trades from 547 UK stores, 41 in Ireland under the Dealz fascia, and is running a trial in Spain, said sales in the 13 weeks to March 29 grew 7.1 percent at constant currency, versus growth of 10.2 percent in its third quarter.